-In its submission, ERM Power noted the recent MT PASA rule change that provides information with regards to the range of daily maximum demand outcomes post scaling to both the 50% and 10% POE annual maximum demand forecasts.
-It referred to observations across the regions that, post-scaling to the maximum annual demand, the maximum of the daily range of daily peak demand outcomes for demand traces scaled to the 50% POE annual maximum demand forecast were higher than the maximum of the daily range of daily peak demand outcomes for demand scaled to the 10% POE forecast, approximately 70% of days.
+In its submission, ERM Power noted the recent MT PASA rule change that provides information regarding the range of daily maximum demand outcomes post scaling to both the 50% and 10% POE annual maximum demand forecasts.
+It referred to observations across the regions that, post-scaling to the

+30 Page 28 of the report found at https://aemo.com.au/-/media/files/electricity/nem/planning and forecasting/accuracy-report/forecast accuracy report 2019.pdf?la=en maximum annual demand, the maximum of the daily range of daily peak demand outcomes for demand traces scaled to the 50% POE annual maximum demand forecast were higher than the maximum of the daily range of daily peak demand outcomes for demand scaled to the 10% POE forecast, approximately 70% of days.
 ERM Power questioned how a daily 50% POE forecast could be higher than the 10% POE forecast.